 Where to catch SEA TROUT

 Sea Trout can be caught in many saltwater estuaries around the world as they make their migration to and from Saltwater.
 One of the top destinations to target the Sea Trout in Argentina are such places as Las Buitreras, Kau Tapen and El Rincon.
 Along with Argentina, other amazing places to target this particular fish are Norway and even some rivers in the UK give you a great chance of catching a Sea Trout although the much bigger fish can be found abroad.

 SEA TROUT Fishing Methods

 They’re normally targeted by using fly fishing methods.
 Casting different types of flys to rising fish is an extremely productive method with dry and sinking flys all accounting for many catches.
 Bait fishing can also be used such as worms or maggots trotted down fast-flowing streams under a float often catching fish.
 Spinning with lures, including mepps spinners, is another great tactic to ensnare a stunning fish.

 Have you ever been Sea Trout fishing abroad?
 Is this a favourite species of yours that you just love to fish for?
-If it is, and you’re ready to experience true Sea Trout Fishing, contact us or call 01603 407596 today and we’ll make your dreams a reality.
+If it is, and you’re ready to experience true Sea Trout Fishing, you can contact our fly fishing manager, Peter Collingsworth, at email@example.com or call 01603 407596 today.